 The best tax structure for landlordsMake Text Bigger

 The best tax structure for landlords very much depends on taxable income.
-For example, a couple who are earning say £30,000 each who plan to purchase two or three properties, where the combined rental profits and mortgage interest wouldn’t push them into the higher rate tax bands, are likely to be better off with a partnership.
+For example, a couple who are earning say £30,000 each who plan to purchase two or three properties, where the combined rental profits and mortgage interest wouldn’t push them into the higher rate tax bands, might be better off with a partnership.

 It is important to understand that whatever level you are now, and however you’re structured, it isn’t too late to make changes.